 Pump Room Workers - HIGH RISK

-Medium risk of exposure was present in the following areas of a ship:
+Medium risk of exposure was present in the following areas of the ship:

 - powder & shot hoist